HBO's 'Chernobyl' gets mixed reviews from disaster's survivors

 This view is backed by Oleksiy Breus, the senior engineer of the 4th reactor in 1986, who arrived as part of the 8:00 a.m. shift change on April 26.

 “The plant workers are shown as though they are scared of everything...
 This does not reflect reality,” Breus insisted.
+“In reality, they were quite decisive, very decisive, not one of the operators fled after the explosion.”

 However, he praised the portrayal of Chernobyl as a global, rather than a regional, catastrophe.

 At 9.6/10 the highest rated TV series of all time on the IMDb website, the show also has caused a surge in visitor numbers to the plant and the nearby ghost town of Pripyat.